ikramshabbir/IKRAM-MD/README.md

 STICKER_PACKNAME=X-ANSARI
 STICKER_AUTHOR=X-ANSARI

+---

-🔧 Configuration options
+⚙️ Configuration

 Variable| Description
-"BOT_MODE"| Bot mode: "public" or "private" "BOT_LANG"| Bot language
+"BOT_MODE"| "public" or "private"
+"BOT_LANG"| Bot language
 "PREFIX"| Command prefix
 "SUDO"| Additional privileged users "STICKER_PACKNAME"| Sticker pack name "STICKER_AUTHOR"| Sticker author

-«⚠️ Do not upload your real ".env" file or authentication credentials to GitHub.»
+«⚠️ Never upload your real ".env" file or authentication credentials to GitHub.»

 ---

-▶️ Start X-ANSARI
+▶️ Start the Bot

-Start the bot with:
+Start X-ANSARI with:

 npm start

-The bot will initialize its database, plugins and WhatsApp connection.
+The bot initializes its database, plugins and WhatsApp connection automatically.

 ---

 📱 WhatsApp Pairing

-On first startup, follow the pairing/login instructions provided by the bot.
+On the first startup, follow the pairing/login instructions displayed by the bot.

-After authentication, the session is stored locally so the bot can reconnect without requiring repeated pairing.
+Once authentication is completed, the session is stored locally so the bot can reconnect without requiring repeated pairing.

 «🔐 Never share your WhatsApp authentication/session files.»